-UPDATE 1-Battered Carillion turns to HSBC amid rights issue talk
+UPDATE 2-Battered Carillion drafts in HSBC amid rights issue talk

-* HSBC brought on board after tumultuous week
+* HSBC brought on board at end of dramatic week

 * Move fuels talk of emergency rights issue

-* Battered Carillion shares bounce (Adds details, background, share movement)
+* Battered Carillion shares bounce (Adds details on HSBC)

-July 14 (Reuters) - Crisis-hit Carillion hired HSBC as joint financial adviser and joint corporate broker on Friday, fuelling speculation that the construction and support services company was preparing a rights issue.
+July 14 (Reuters) - Crisis-hit Carillion added HSBC to its team of financial advisers on Friday, fuelling speculation that the construction and support services company was preparing a rights issue after a tumultuous week.

-Carillion, which had seen 70 percent wiped off its market value this week, is reviewing "all options" after it booked a 845 million pound ($1.1 billion) writedown on Monday against customer payments it no longer expected to be able to collect.
+Carillion, which had seen 70 percent wiped off its market value over the past four days, is reviewing "all options" after it booked a 845 million pound ($1.1 billion) writedown against customer payments it no longer expected to be able to collect.

 Analysts believe Carillion might have to raise at least 500 million pounds via a share sale or that a debt-for-equity swap could be on the cards to shore up the balance sheet.